SituLab/Fourier-Phase-Retrieval/README.md

 # Fourier phase retrieval using physics-enhanced deep learning
 This is torch demo implementation of paper including ipynb (Fourier phase retrieval using physics-enhanced deep learning).
-You may get more information in the original paper：
+You may get more information in the original paper:
 ## Paper
 Zike Zhang, Fei Wang, Qixuan Min, Ying Jin, and Guohai Situ, "Fourier phase retrieval using physics-enhanced deep learning," Opt.
 Lett.
 49, 6129-6132 (2024)

 Paper Link: https://doi.org/10.1364/OL.537792